-The 20 greatest matches in the FIFA World Cup history - part II (1958-1974)
+The 20 Greatest Matches in the FIFA World Cup History - Part II (1958-1974)

 Chile 2-0 Italy, July 2nd 1962, Santiago, Chile – group stage

-The atmosphere involving Chile and Italy was very nervous before their encounter.
-In the first round of their group, the Italians had tied goalless with West Germany and the Chileans had won 3-1 against the Swiss, so the winner of this match would be in a confortable situation and the loser would be threatened.
+The atmosphere involving Chile and Italy was very tense before their encounter.
+In the first round of their group, the Italians had tied goalless with West Germany and the Chileans had won 3-1 against the Swiss, so the winner of this match would be in a confortable position and the loser would be threatened.
 Besides football, political matters were also increasing the tension between those teams.
 Before the match, Italian journalists Antonio Ghirelli and Corrado Pizzinelli had written heavy critics about Chile’s capital, Santiago, such as “the phones don't work, taxis are as rare as faithful husbands, a cable to Europe costs an arm and a leg and a letter takes five days to turn up” and prejudiced comments about its population, claiming that the Chileans were prone to “malnutrition, illiteracy, alcoholism and poverty.
 Chile is a small, proud and poor country: it has agreed to organize this World Cup in the same way as Mussolini agreed to send our air force to bomb London (they didn't arrive).
 The capital city has 700 hotel beds.
 Entire neighborhoods are given over to open prostitution.
 This country and its people are proudly miserable and backwards.”.

 The violence didn’t stop in the second half, with many brawls, spitting and strong tackles.
-Leonel Sánchez broke Humberto Maschio’s nose, but escaped again from the expulsion.
+Leonel Sánchez broke Humberto Maschio’s nose, but escaped again from the sending-off.
 In the 28th minute of the second half, Jaime Ramírez opened the scoreline and three minutes before the final whistle Jorge Toro scored the second: Chile 2-0 Italy.

 North Korea 1-0 Italy, July 19th 1966, Middlesbrough, England – group stage